andres81/Model_of_the_Psyche/rules-of-engagement/README.md

 3. It cannot be simplified further, or be consisting of fewer characteristics, without losing the functionality for the participant to reach a certain set of goals.
-4. It is a situation with other participants: People, entities, AI...
+4. It is a situation with other people, where one is dependent on those people in that same situation.
-   Any intelligent, engaging party present and part of the situation.

 ### Examples of the Minimal Situation

 1. Sitting in a bus.
    <br />
    This situation is to start with nothing but a situation: A concept relating to a position (location) or a set of circumstances.
-The reason is that the person in the bus is not in a situation with others, to reach any goal.
-The only goal of being in the bus, is to go from point A to B. But the person does not need any other person in that bus to reach that goal.
+But not necessarily a minimal situation if only looking at the location and the people in the bus other than the bus driver.
+The reason is that the person in the bus is not in a situation with the other passengers, to reach any goal.
+The only goal of being in the bus, is to go from point A to B. But the person does not need any other passenger in that bus to reach that goal.
 The only person, that is needed, is the bus driver.
 With the bus driver the person does share a minimal situation.
+The person needs the bus driver to drive the bus to the destination the person wishes to get to.
+The bus driver expects certain things from the passenger: Obey the house rules, pressing the stop button in time and clearly communicate when there is a question for example.
-If for example one of the other travelers, asks our main character, a question, let's say about the weather, there is still no minimal situation: What goal is there to reach for the person asked.
+   On the other hand, if one of the other travelers, asks the person, a question, let's say about the weather, there is still no minimal situation:
+   What goal is there to reach for the person asked.
 Not necessarily any goal.
-One could think of being polite, which relates to maintaining social status or gaining it, obtaining a more positive self image or even the thought of gaining positive karma.
+   One could think of being polite, which relates to maintaining social status or gaining it, obtaining a more positive self-image or even the thought of gaining positive karma.
 But those are optional goals.
-The person has a choice, because of being doomed to freedom, to not see any goal to reach, and therefore leaving the situation of being asked by a stranger in the bus, for what it is: Being asked and totally ignoring these events.
+   The person has a choice, to not see any goal to reach, and therefore leaving the situation of being asked by a stranger in the bus, for what it is: Being asked and totally ignoring these events.
 Socially, one might consider this rude, and inappropriate.
 But those are rules in a social context.
 One must clearly see the freedom to choose
    here: Do I engage or not, do I consider the situation a minimal situation or just a situation.
+The reader will recognise hopefully the freedom that now comes to light.
+The freedom in that one can choose between going from the situation one is in, the passenger with fellow passengers in the bus,

 2. Being in public places